 Adult recreational participants

 The MACC program is for adults.
 It is organized by ski clubs and ski teams.
 Our racers come from all over Michigan and its neighbors (Ohio, Indiana, and Illinois).
-Junior ages 14 through 17 can participate if a parent or guardian is a MACC racer.
+Junior racers aged 14 through 17 can join, with the provision that a parent or designated adult is on the hill when the junior racer competes.

 The best terrain

-The best terrain for racing in the lower peninsula of Michigan is the SuperBowl slope at Boyne Mountain.
+The best terrain for racing in the lower peninsula of Michigan is the Superbowl slope at Boyne Mountain.
 With 400 ft of vertical, a steep pitch, permanent shacks at the start and finish, and a warming hut that overlooks the hill, the Boyne race arena is simply the best facility available for alpine racing in our area.
-We also have a 3-day race weekend further away.
+We sometimes have a 3-day race weekend further away.
 Some years we go to Searchmont in Ontario, Canada.
 Searchmont's 700-ft vertical and rolling terrain allow us to run a super-G, along with regular GS and slalom.
-For the 2014 season, we followed the same schedule at Marquette Mountain Michigan (U.P.)

 Volunteer non-profit organization